Hong Kong Pro-Democracy Media Mogul Denies Influencing US Actions in Trial

 “The more information you have, the more you are in the know, the more you are free,” he said.

-The United States has also condemned Lai’s prosecution and imprisonment, and President-elect Donald Trump had said in an interview while campaigning that he would secure Lai’s release.
+The United States has also condemned Lai’s prosecution and imprisonment, and Trump said in an interview while campaigning that he would secure Lai’s release.

-In an interview with Trump published in late October before the election, radio host Hugh Hewitt mentioned Lai, saying he was an important prisoner of conscience to Catholics in America and around the world.
+In an interview with Trump published in late October, radio host Hugh Hewitt mentioned Lai, telling Catholics in America and around the world that he was an important prisoner of conscience.
 He asked Trump if he would speak with CCP leader Xi Jinping about Lai.

 Lai’s testimony began a day after Hong Kong sentenced 45 pro-democracy activists to up to 10 years under the same national security law.
 The United States has said it is preparing new sanctions against Hong Kong officials in response.